VMEbus: Description

-At this point, the master has gained access to the bus.
-To write data, the card drives an address, an address modifier and data onto the bus.
-It then drives the address strobe line and the two data strobe lines low, to indicate the data is ready, and drives the write pin to indicate the transfer direction.
-There are two data strobes and an *LWORD line, so the cards can indicate if the data width is 8, 16, or 32 bits (or 64 in VME64).
-The card at the bus address reads the data and pulls the data transfer acknowledge low line when the transfer can complete.
-If the transfer cannot complete, it can pull the bus error line low.
-Reading data is essentially the same but the controlling card drives the address bus, leaves the data bus tri-stated and drives the read pin.
-The slave card drives read data onto the data bus and drives the data strobe pins low when the data is ready.
-The signalling scheme is asynchronous, meaning that the transfer is not tied to the timing of a bus clock pin (unlike synchronous buses such as PCI).

 A block transfer protocol allows several bus transfers to occur with a single address cycle.
 In block transfer mode, the first transfer includes an address cycle and subsequent transfers require only data cycles.
 The slave is responsible for ensuring that these transfers use successive addresses.

 Bus masters can release the bus in two ways.
 With Release When Done (RWD), the master releases the bus when it completes a transfer and must re-arbitrate for the bus before every subsequent transfer.
 With Release On Request (ROR), the master retains the bus by continuing to assert BBSY* between transfers.
 ROR allows the master to retain control over the bus until a Bus Clear (BCLR*) is asserted by another master that wishes to arbitrate for the bus.
 Thus a master that generates bursts of traffic can optimize its performance by arbitrating for the bus on only the first transfer of each burst.
 This decrease in transfer latency comes at the cost of somewhat higher transfer latency for other masters.

 Address modifiers are used to divide the VME bus address space into several distinct sub-spaces.
 The address modifier is a 6 bit wide set of signals on the backplane.
 Address modifiers specify the number of significant address bits, the privilege mode (to allow processors to distinguish between bus accesses by user-level or system-level software), and whether or not the transfer is a block transfer.